 - The staff assessed all potential risks to people and put guidance in place so that the risks were minimised.
-Risk assessments were developed that maximised people's independence and ability to remain in control of their life. - Risk assessments considered risks associated with people's care and support, accessing the community, mobility and health conditions. - Body maps, pressure sore risk assessments and hospital passports were also completed for all people who used the service - Regular reviews took place and plans were updated to reflect any changes in people's needs - Environmental risks and potential hazards within people's homes had been identified and were managed appropriately.
+Risk assessments were developed that maximised people's independence and ability to remain in control of their life. - Risk assessments considered risks associated with people's care and support, mobility and health conditions - Regular reviews took place and plans were updated to reflect any changes in people's needs - Environmental risks and potential hazards within people's homes had been identified and were managed appropriately.